Wednesday, September 13, 2017

 Do not procrastinate as hamster tumours never disappear but will grow larger daily.

 A 5-minute surgery is possible if the tumour is less than 5 mm across and the risk of anaesthetic death is practically zero.
+In this case, the hamster survived the anaesthesia and lived to an old age.

 ------------------------------------------------------------------------------------

-OTHER IMAGES NOT FOR THIS VIDOE
+OTHER IMAGES NOT FOR THIS VIDEO